wernight/docker-duplicity/README.md

   * May have to mount a few other files for authentication (see examples below).

+Example of commands you may want to run **periodically to back up** with good clean-up/maintenance (see below for various storage options):

+     $ docker run --rm ... wernight/duplicity --full-if-older-than=6M source_directory target_url
+     $ docker run --rm ... wernight/duplicity remove-older-than 6M --force target_url
+     $ docker run --rm ... wernight/duplicity cleanup --force target_url

+This would do:

+ 1. A full backup every 6 months so that restoration is a lot faster and for cleanup to work, and incremental backups the rest of the time.
+ 2. Delete backups older than 6 months (doesn't break incremental backups).
+ 3. Delete files from failed sessions (if any).

 ### Backup to **Google Cloud Storage** example